How to Handle Relationship Stress During Pregnancy: 10 Ways

 It is the time when two people realize that they will be bringing and raising another human life, and the woes of pregnancy and the expectations that come with a baby are bound to change the relationship dynamics.

-The changes in your body, the obvious curves, your bulging tummy, and the raging hormones that you might experience in your body have the power to throw you off balance when it comes to nurturing your relationship during pregnancy with your partner.
+Relationship stress during pregnancy is quite normal.
+The changes in your body, the obvious curves, your bulging tummy, and the raging hormones you might experience can throw you off balance when nurturing your relationship during pregnancy with your partner.

-If you and your husband cannot agree on even one single thing and are constantly fighting, then don’t worry because these fights are common.
+If you and your husband cannot agree on even one thing and are constantly fighting, then don’t worry because these fights are common.

 At the same time, a supportive relationship matters during pregnancy.
 The pregnancy hormones can impact would-be mothers differently.
-Some might experience a mix of high and low emotions while a few others might feel vulnerable or anxious.
+Some might experience a mix of high and low emotions, while a few others might feel vulnerable or anxious.

 Such stress during pregnancy can affect the otherwise healthy and hearty relationship between the couples.

 How does your relationship change during pregnancy

 Deciding to have a baby is as easy as preparing for the new member of your family.
 The moment you realize you’re expecting, changes will follow.